What you need to know about your HETI Scholarship

 - Please note: Students will automatically receive the "Q" grade after SP3 so that there is an extra session to finalise their placement, allowing for grades to be confirmed by results release SP4.

-- For your final subject Session 6, you will commence on October 20 with ‘090004 Growth and Development in the Older Child (Preschool Years)’
+- For Session 4, you will commence on June 24 with ‘090004 Growth and Development in the Older Child (Preschool Years)’

 - Includes 80 hours of placement in a child and family health setting.